require_once( $_SERVER["DOCUMENT_ROOT"] . "/master.config.php"); require_once ("config/config.php"); require("includes/story_header.php"); ?>

 As for advice for those considering doing what he did?
 "Wait till the

 urge passes.
 Stay in your suburban house and buy a canoe or something.
 God.

 If you ever think about doing something like this, don't.

-"Sure, the rat race may be a drag, but at least there are other rats around
+"Sure, the rat race may be a drag, but at least there are other rats around you can talk to."

 A little bit of advice for everyone: if you're going to give up your life to